<em>Ginkgo biloba</em>, maidenhair tree: planting, care and uses

 My Ginkgo doesn't seem to be producing shoots.
 What's wrong with it?

-If you were careful when planting (see above) and your tree is in full sun, nothing will stop it from shooting.
-But bear in mind that Ginkgo, especially during those first ten years, shoots very slowly.
-You just need to arm yourself with a little patience.
+If you were careful when planting (see above) and your tree is in full sun, nothing will stop it from growing.
+Bear in mind, however, that Ginkgo, especially during its first ten years, grows very slowly.
+You just need a little patience.

 -